 You can visit the museum inside the Roussanou Monastery with icons and manuscripts from the 13th century.
 The manuscripts have been transformed into digital docs from Kalambaka Library and you can see them here.

-The small group of dedicated nuns, besides their monastic work of keeping the Monastery running, welcoming visitors from all over the world, and exercising their religious duties, are also busy with candle handcrafting, sawing, icon painting, and olive-oil production.
+The small group of dedicated nuns, besides their monastic work of keeping the Monastery running, welcoming visitors from all over the world, and exercising their religious duties, are also busy with candle handcrafting, sawing, icon painting, and olive oil production.

 How to Visit Roussanou Monastery

-• Entrance ticket: 3 euros per person.
+- Entrance ticket: €3 per person.
 Kids up to 12 years old don’t pay entrance fees

 Agios (St) Stefanos Monastery